 Thatcham is an independent institution that rates car security, and helps car insurance companies to factor this into their price calculations.

-Thatcham has seven different classes for car security – the higher the class, the more robust your security is.
+Thatcham has seven different classes for car security – the closer to first class you get, the more robust your security is.

 Class 1 – electronic alarm and immobiliser